-Like mDNS traffic from relays, each mDNS message sent by a Client to a Discovery Relay is encapsulated in an mDNS Message TLV (Section 8.4) within a DSO message.
-Each message MUST contain one or more Link Identifier TLVs (Section 8.3).
-The Discovery Relay will transmit the message to the mDNS port and multicast address on each link specified in the message using the specified IP address family.
+Like mDNS traffic from relays, each mDNS message sent by a Client to a Discovery Relay is communicated in an Encapsulated mDNS Message TLV (Section 8.4) within a DSO message.
+Each message MUST contain exactly one Link Identifier TLV (Section 8.3).
+The Discovery Relay will transmit the mDNS message to the mDNS port and multicast address on the link specified in the message using the specified IP address family.

-Although the communication between Clients and Relays uses the DNS stream protocol and DNS Stateless Operations, there is no case in which a Client would legitimately send a DNS query (something other than a DSO message) to a Relay.
-Therefore, if a Relay receives a message other than a DSO message, it MUST respond with a REFUSED result code.
-The reason not to simply drop the connection is that it might result in a continual reconnection loop.
+Although the communication between Clients and Relays uses the DNS stream protocol and DNS Stateless Operations, there is no case in which a Client would legitimately send a DNS query (or anything else other than a DSO message) to a Relay.
+Therefore, if a Relay receives any message other than a DSO message, it MUST immediately abort that DSO session with a TCP reset (RST).